quicwg/base-drafts/draft-ietf-quic-invariants.md

 Supported Version fields, or a truncated Supported Version.

 Version Negotiation packets do not use integrity or confidentiality protection.
-A specific QUIC version might authenticate the packet as part of its connection establishment process.
+Specific QUIC versions define mechanisms to authenticate the packet as part of the connection establishment process.

 An endpoint MUST include the value from the Source Connection ID field of the packet it receives in the Destination Connection ID field.
 The value for Source